 Governance and Policy for Biodiversity

-Governments face the twin challenge of implementing large-scale development projects that will grow their economies and provide basic needs such as food and water, while simultaneously protecting the environment.
-Historically, many governments have not fully recognized and taken into consideration the value of biodiversity and ecosystem services in their decision making.
+Governments face the twin challenge of implementing large-scale development projects that will build their economies and deliver services that satisfy basic needs, while simultaneously protecting the environment.
+Historically, many governments have not fully recognized and integrated the value of biodiversity and ecosystem services in their decision making.
 They have also not understood the benefits of policies that allow economic development while promoting sustainability and the rights of local communities.
-But this is changing, and in recent years, we have seen an increase in governments working towards sustainable infrastructure.
-Over the last decade, Forest Trends’ Biodiversity Initiative has directly engaged with more than 20 governments to help them develop infrastructure projects that do not result in a loss of biodiversity (No Net Loss) and explore lower-impact models of resource extraction, infrastructure development, and commodity production, for example as part of the COMBO project which works with governments in Guinea, Madagascar, Mozambique, and Uganda.
+But this is changing, and in recent years, we have seen an increase in governments working towards environmentally sustainable development.
+Over the last decade, Forest Trends’ Biodiversity Initiative has directly engaged with more than 20 governments to help them develop projects that do not result in a loss of biodiversity (No Net Loss) and explore lower-impact models of resource extraction, infrastructure development, and commodity production, for example as part of the COMBO project which works with governments in Guinea, Madagascar, Mozambique, and Uganda.

 This increase in government action is bolstered by a growing societal expectation that governments, working with civil society, must hold companies with a significant biodiversity impact to a higher standard.